 To help remove obstacles to meeting underserved needs and improve service delivery, Fulton County supports the continued development of the Fulton County Continuum of Care, a collaborative to coordinate the work of social service organizations, disseminate news and information, eliminate duplication of effort, and spearhead community-wide solutions to local needs.
-Fulton County will provide funding to address underserved needs through CDBG, HOME, ESG and general fund commitments in support of programs that address these needs.
+Fulton County will provide funding to address underserved needs through CDBG, HOME, and general fund commitments in support of programs that address these needs.
 Such programs include:

-- Housing rehabilitation - Housing development and homeownership - Tenant Based Rental Assistance - ESG funded facility operations and services - ESG funded rapid re-housing and homeless prevention - Community projects to improve parks, remove handicap barriers, improve sidewalks, water and sewer facilities
+- Housing development and homeownership

+- Tenant Based Rental Assistance

+- Community projects to improve parks, remove handicap barriers, improve sidewalks, water and sewer facilities